nuintun/koa-files/README.md

 #### acceptRanges: `boolean`

-- Enable or disable accepting ranged requests, defaults to true.
+- Enable or disable accepting ranged requests.
 Disabling this will not send Accept-Ranges and ignore the contents of the Range request header. defaults to `true`.

 #### cacheControl: `boolean`